 Protect your money

-No more wading through piles of crumpled receipts in envelopes or shoe boxes come tax time.
+With banking payment receipt systems, there is no more wading through piles of crumpled receipts in envelopes or shoe boxes come tax time.

 With a quick tap on your smartphone, you can scan in any bill, receipt, or invoice, and Receipt Bank will send the relevant information directly to your accounting software.
 It also saves an image of the document for seven years in case you need a hard copy.